Steaks are always a tremendous primary protein source for any meal; hanger and skirt steak are no exception.

 It is recommended that you marinate your skirt steak or apply a dry rub to help keep the steak tender and help flavor the meat.
 It applies regardless of your preferences, like medium rare skirt steak.

-Skirt steaks are short but thick cuts of meat that usually weigh about two pounds, and they are thicker than hanger steaks and flank steak.
+Skirt steaks are short but thick cuts of meat that usually weigh about two pounds, and they are thicker than hanger steaks, flank steak, and flat iron steak.

-Skirt steak is the traditional piece of meat for various recipes like fajitas, which is a great meal to help you get acquainted with working with a skirt steak, as it can take some getting used to.
+Skirt steak is the traditional piece of meat for various recipes like fajitas, which is a great meal to help you get acquainted with working with a skirt steak, as it can take some getting used to, more than flank steak.

 Characteristics Of A Hanger Steak